alidanapour/chip8_emulator/Product_Document.md

     - Updated user case for game 2 complete.
 - Release 4:
     - Added new interface mockup for emulator and visualizer.
-    - Added user case for chip8 tool complete.
+    - Added user case for emulator, visualizer, chip8 tool, game 1 and game 2 complete.

 **Release 0**: